theGreatWhiteShark/mensacard-hack/README.md

 For everyone how want to dive deeper into the subject of NFC I can recommend the [Beginning NFC](https://www.amazon.com/Beginning-NFC-Communication-Arduino-PhoneGap/dp/1449372066/ref=sr_1_1?s=office-products&ie=UTF8&qid=1483802943&sr=8-1&keywords=igoe+nfc) by Tom Igoe, Don Coleman and Brian Jepson.
 Its very applied and you find a lot of actual code in there.
 Clearly intended for makers and hardware enthusiasts.

 # Reading the card's content via smartphone
-## Setting up the development environment
+## Setting up the Android environment
 Before we start building our own custom app we have to set up the Android development environment.

 First we install the Java environment